UK GDPR Policy

 7.5 Not to have significant decisions that will affect them taken solely by automated process.

-7.6 To sue for compensation if they suffer damage by any contravention of the GDPR.
+7.6 To sue for compensation if they suffer damage by any contravention of the UK GDPR.

 7.7 To take action to rectify, block, erased, including the right to be forgotten, or destroy inaccurate data.

-7.8 To request the ICO to assess whether any provision of the GDPR has been contravened.
+7.8 To request the ICO to assess whether any provision of the UK GDPR has been contravened.

 7.9 The right for personal data to be provided to them in a structured, commonly used and machine-readable format, and the right to have that data transmitted to another controller.